 - AUTOMOTIVE REPAIR STATION

-- A place where the following services may be carried out: general repair engine rebuilding, rebuilding or reconditioning of motor vehicles, collision service, such as body frame or fender straightening or repair, painting or undercoating of automobiles.
+- A place where the following services may be carried out: general repair, engine rebuilding, rebuilding or reconditioning of motor vehicles, collision service, such as body frame or fender straightening or repair, or painting or undercoating of automobiles.
 The definition does not include the display of motor vehicles for sale.